-The Personal Tutor System is an important aspect of academic life at Exeter, and is often cited by students as one of the most valued features of support they receive.
-These pages are intended to act as a gateway to useful guidance, policies and resources relevant to personal tutors.
-In particular, you are encouraged to download whichever of the following is relevant to you.
+The Personal Tutor System (or Academic Tutor Framework currently running as a pilot in CSSIS, UEMS and across the Penryn Campus.
+Follow the link for more information) is an important aspect of academic life at Exeter.
+Students often cite the information, advice and guidance they have received from Tutors as one of the most valued features of support they receive.
+These pages are intended to act as a gateway to useful guidance, policies and resources relevant to Tutors and others providing support for students experience at Exeter.